oesteban/hcph-sops/docs/processing/qaqc-criteria-FC.md

 ## QC-FC distributions

-- [ ] Check that the QC-FC distribution<sup>[2]</sup> and the null distribution represented by the red dotted line are approximately equivalent for all IQMs.
+Now we will assess that QC-FC distribution<sup>[2]</sup> and the null distribution represented by the red dotted line are approximately equivalent for all IQMs.

 - [ ] Verify that QC-FC% &ge; 95% for all IQM, where the QC-FC% value corresponds to the distance between the observed and the null distributions for each IQM.

     ??? note "Why QC-FC% &ge; 95%, in particular?"
         QC-FC% &ge; 95% for all IQM is considered indicative of negligible modulations in the BOLD signal correlation structure<sup>[2]</sup>.

     However, if QC-FC% &lt; 95% for at least one IQM, then the preprocessing of the data requires revisiting as follows:

         - [ ] Include more motion regressors by switching motion regression strategy using the `--motion "full"` flag when running `funconn.py`.
         - [ ] Increase the cut-off frequency of the low-pass filtering using the `--low-pass` flag of `funconn.py` if the QC-FC distribution still does not meet the 95% cutoff.
         - [ ] If tweaking the preprocessing does not suffice to reach the threshold QC-FC% &ge; 95%, exclude additional sessions following [the exclusion criteria detailed below](#qc-fc-distributions-1).

 !!! warning "Contradictory QA criteria"
-            Please be aware that the QA criteria outlined here are in direct contrast to [those of the FC distributions](#fc-distributions).
-Therefore, it is necessary to find a trade-off that respects the QA criteria across all three group visualizations.
+    Please be aware that the QA criteria outlined here directly contrast [those of the FC distributions](#fc-distributions).
+    Therefore, finding a trade-off that respects the QA criteria across all three group visualizations is necessary.

 ## QC-FC versus Euclidean distance